Vrolijk/OSDD/workshop/level_2.md

 On https://github.com/ypo/flute there is an example for filetransfer using the FLUTE protocol.
 Are you able to implement this in your setup?

 ## Use Case Streaming media server (Mistserver)
 In the workshop you played a little with a single mediastream from VLC to VLC.
-Can you expand this to a more advanced setup using https://mistserver.org/ <br>
+Can you expand this to a more advanced setup using https://mistserver.org/

 ## Use Case File transfer on Windows using Powershell
 Sans published a wonderfull document "Tactical Data Diodes in Industrial Automation and Control Systems".
 On page 23 there is a PowerShell TFTP example for batch file transfer.
 Are you able to reproduce and/or improve this?